thomas-mauran/demo-traefik/README.md

       I usually use cert-manager to manage certificates, but in this case it was specified to store the certificate in a pvc.
 Therefore the API was also written in a way that it can use a self-signed certificate.
 Meaning that the API is already using HTTPS and traefik should not terminate the TLS connection.

+- `Traefik geoip setup`
+    **Description**:
+    The geoip middleware was not working as expected.
+It was adding the country code to the request header after the request was routed by traefik in the ingress route.

+    **Solution**:
+    - Removed the geoip middleware from the load balancer.
+    - Instead, used a cloudflare proxy that adds the country code to the request header before it reaches the load balancer.
+    - This way, the country code is added to the request header before traefik decides which service to route the request to.